The “Restaurant Revolution” at Spectrum: Senior Living Dining Means the Cruise Ship Experience

 The Healthy Food Ethos and Room for Choice

 These days, designing meals for Spectrum residents in the test kitchen isn’t much different from designing meals for restaurants, according to Neves.
-“Good nutrition isn’t new to the restaurant–dining public—restaurants can’t have a menu full of fried foods, tons of sugar, or tons of salt.”
+“Good nutrition isn’t new to the restaurant–dining scene—restaurants can’t have a menu full of fried foods, tons of sugar, or tons of salt.”
 Spectrum shares a healthy food ethos that drives menu choices, but doesn’t sacrifice taste.

 The delivery of food is also taking on a new look.
 Rather than a “dining room,” for example, Spectrum is moving towards restaurants with servers.
 In January 2021, a brand-new community opened in South Elgin, Illinois – Silver Glen Senior Living.
 There, Spectrum officially launched phase 4 of their “restaurant revolution.”
 That is, the community will include two branded and named restaurants— Honey and Thyme and Longfellows — that will operate like dining on a cruise ship does.
 The themes of each of the restaurants is different, their brands are different, their menus are different, and even their servers’ uniforms will be different.